FabricMC/fabric-docs/develop/statistics.md

 ## Using the Statistic {#using-the-statistic}

-In this example, we will increase the statistic whenever the statistics block is placed.
+In this example, we will increase the statistic whenever the friends block is placed.
 We use the `Player#awardStat(stat, amount)` method to increment it by the amount of neighbors the block has when placed.

-<<< @/reference/latest/src/main/java/com/example/docs/block/custom/StatisticsBlock.java#statistics_block
+<<< @/reference/latest/src/main/java/com/example/docs/block/custom/FriendsBlock.java#friends_block

 You can also use `Player#awardStat(stat)` or `Player#resetStat(stat)` to increase the stat by 1 or reset it to 0, respectively.